godopy/godopy/CYTHON_README.md

 Now it’s time to build an actual extension.
 We’ll start by creating an empty Godot project in which we’ll place a few files.

 Open Godot and create a new project.
-For this example, we will place it in a folder called `demo` inside our PyGodot project’s folder structure.
+For this example, we will place it in a folder called `demo` inside our GodoPy project’s folder structure.

 In our demo project, we’ll create a scene containing a Node2D called “Main” and we’ll save it as `main.tscn`.
 We’ll come back to that later.